Growing Stronger in the Wake of Failure

 1. What is the best book you ever read?

 I’m a voracious reader.
-Here’s the first that come to mind: Boundaries by Dr. Henry Cloud.
+Here’s the first that comes to mind: Boundaries by Dr. Henry Cloud.
 Way back when I was a teenager Daddy made me read How to Win Friends and Influence People, by Dale Carnegie.
 I’ve read everything from Jim Collins, Malcolm Gladwell, Ziglar.
 I look for authors that are good thinkers.

 2. Tomorrow you discover your wealthy uncle shockingly dies at the age of 103; leaving you millions.
 What would you do?